raspberrypilearning/astro-pi-mission-zero/en/step_5.md

 ## Loop your program

-The Asto Pi Mission Zero challenge needs to run for less than 30 seconds.
+The Asto Pi Mission Zero program needs to run for less than 30 seconds.
 Your image can be run repeatedly and sense the latest colour each time.

 --- task ---

-**Find:** your `sense.set_pixels(image)` line of code
+**Find** your `sense.set_pixels(image)` line of code.

 **Add** code above it to set up your `for` loop for `28` repetitions.